Dave B’s Fantasy 5 RB Rankings – DFS

 DFS Fans!
 Enter tonight’s $250K NFL Rush and turn $5 into $20K.
 CLICK HERE.

-So which RBs should start for your team this week?
-Let’s take a look at the top 5 Fantasy RB plays for Week 2 – four of which will be looking for a strong bounce back this week.
+So which Studs are locks for a big week?
+Let’s take a look at the top 5 Fantasy RB plays for Week 5.

 vs. San Diego Chargers